melt-umn/statix-in-ags/README.md

         input term `Main.sv`.
 As well as these, a `README.md` describing the test case and expected results, and `concrete-syntax.lm` giving the concrete syntax of that test case.
+        **NOTE** that each of these files (`mstx.aterm`, `ag_test.ml`, `Main.sv`)
+        are formatted slightly differently to account for the three different evaluation systems, however one should see that all of the abstract syntax terms are equivalent for each testcase directory.

 - `statix_translate/`: The implementation of the translator of Statix specifications in our syntax, to Ministatix specifications, OCaml attribute